 Hass avocados are the most common avocados sold commercially, and a popular variety you’ll find at garden centers and nurseries.
 Their namesake, Rudolph Hass, was a US Postal Service carrier and a hobby horticulturist living in La Habra Heights, California.

 In 1926, Hass purchased seeds from a fellow avocado enthusiast and planted them in his fledgling avocado grove.
 The subspecies of the seeds was never known, but many believe they came from a Guatemalan hybrid that had already been cross-pollinated by the time Hass bought them.

 Only one seedling survived out of those seeds, and after many failed attempts to graft the seedling with branches from Fuerte avocado trees (the industry standard at the time), Hass decided to leave his little tree be… after being convinced not to cut it down in favor of his more reliable cultivars.

-From that single mama tree that Rudolph Hass started from seed, comes every single Hass avocado tree that exists in the world today.
-Just imagine the first cuttings that Brokaw took, spawning generations of cuttings over the course of 80 years, all propagated from that one tree.
+From that one mama tree that Rudolph Hass started from seed, comes every single Hass avocado tree that exists in the world today.
+Just imagine the first cuttings that Brokaw took, spawning generations of cuttings over the course of almost 90 years, all propagated from a single tree.
 How trippy is that?

-If you live in California and have an avocado tree in your yard, chances are it’s a Hass (though if you have a very mature tree, like I did, it could easily be one of the seven other varieties grown in this state).
+If you live in California and have an avocado tree in your yard, chances are it’s a Hass (though if you have a very mature tree, like I did, it could easily be one of the eight other varieties grown in the state).
 And chances are, it’s just dripping with fruit right about now, and you’re wondering when they’ll start to soften.